MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

   - [Azure Cognitive Services Speech Services](https://azure.microsoft.com/services/cognitive-services/speech-services)
   - [Azure SQL Database](https://azure.microsoft.com/services/sql-database)
   - [Azure Monitor](https://azure.microsoft.com/services/monitor): Application Insights is a feature of Azure Monitor.
-  - [Resource Groups][resource-groups] is a logical container for Azure resources.
-We use resource groups to organize everything related to this project in the Azure console.

 ### Alternatives
 <!--

 - Use this section to talk about alternative Azure services or architectures that you might consider for this solution.
 - Include the reasons why you might choose these alternatives.
 Customers find this valuable because they want to know what other services or technologies they can use as part of this architecture.
-> Describe alternative technologies that were considered and why they weren't used.
+- Describe alternative technologies that were considered and why they weren't used.
 -->

 ## Scenario details